mindphluxnet/GangsterCoinPusherPlugin/README.md

 - Fixes Steam achievements not unlocking directly after achieving them.
 - Fixes the audio setting not saving.
 Small caveat: there's still about half a second of music on startup.
 - Fixes the game not running in the background on Alt+Tab.
 Also mutes the game when it's not focused.
 - Moved the translation data outside of the game files and fixed some translations to be less terrible (work in progress).
+Locale files can be found in /Localization and belong into the %gamedir%\Gangster coin pusher_Data\StreamingAssets directory.

 # Installation